vintasoftware/django-react-boilerplate/README.md

 Remember to fill the `ALLOWED_HOSTS` with the URL of your app, the default on Render.com is `appname.onrender.com`.
 Replace `appname` with your Render.com app name.

+### Configuring Celery

+As there aren't free plans for Workers in Render.com, the configuration for Celery workers/beat will be commented by default in the `render.yaml`.
+This means celery won't be available by default.

+Uncommenting the worker configuration lines on `render.yaml` will imply in costs.

 ### SendGrid

 To enable sending emails from your application you'll need to have a valid SendGrid account and also a valid verified sender identity.
 After finishing the validation process you'll be able to generate the API credentials and define the `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` envvars on Render.com.